Grazulex/laravel-turbomaker/SOCIAL_MEDIA_TEMPLATES.md

 ### r/laravel
 ```
-**Laravel Devtoolbox - Swiss-army CLI for Laravel Development**
+**Laravel Turbomaker - Swiss-army CLI for Laravel Development**

-I wanted to share Laravel Devtoolbox, a comprehensive CLI toolkit that helps you understand and debug your Laravel applications.
+I wanted to share Laravel Turbomaker, a comprehensive CLI toolkit that helps you understand and debug your Laravel applications.

 **Key Features:**
 - Deep Laravel project scanner